Las02/ml_ops_project/reports/README.md

 >
 > Answer:

 We implemented a frontend for our API using Streamlit.
 This decision was made to provide an interactive and user-friendly interface for presenting our translator model.
-Streamlit was a quick and efficient way to develop the frontend, allowing us to focus on showcasing the model's capabilities without spending excessive time on frontend development.
+Streamlit was a quick and efficient way to develop the frontend, allowing us to focus on showcasing the model's capabilities without spending excessive time on frontend development. link: [https://frontend-533116583496.europe-north1.run.app/]

 ### Question 29